ABHIJIT51/Ultimate-NextDNS-Config/README.md

 1. Threat Intelligence Feeds = Enabled
 2. AI-Driven Threat Detection = Disabled
 3. Google Safe Browsing = Enabled (if you are a degoogled user you can still use this.)
-4. Cryptojacking Protection = Disabled (Filterlists can do the same thing in better way.)
+4. Cryptojacking Protection = Enabled
 5. DNS Rebinding Protection = Enabled
 6. IDN Homograph Attacks Protection = Enabled
 7. Typosquatting Protection = Enabled